waypointnda/waypoint/nda.md

 <!-- Note: The following language parallels permission for disclosure to Personnel. -->

-- the recipient has entered into written confidentiality agreements with _Receiving Party_ that impose confidentiality obligations affording as much or more protection as those of this agreement that apply to the _Confidential Information_.
+- the recipient has entered into a written confidentiality agreement with _Receiving Party_ that imposes confidentiality obligations affording as much or more protection as those of this agreement that apply to the _Confidential Information_.

 ## Nonsolicitation